gisaia/ARLAS-argonautica-workshop/README.md

 ## Marine weather data

 The weather dataset is built by associating [Copernicus](https://resources.marine.copernicus.eu/products) datasets composed of data that could be useful to understand loggerhead turtles movements.
-They are spanning on different areas and time frames, and had to be interpolated and merged together on a common temporal and geographic grid.
-The data is then extracted in a bounding box around the positions of the turtle to reduce the size of the dataset.
+In order to obtain the weather data set that is in this workshop, the following process was applied:

+- Retrieve the interesting data sets form the Copernicus platform
+- Because of the download size limit, piece together each data set
+- Complete them with other data sets with the same variables to reach the maximum coverage possible
+- Interpolate them to a common temporal and spatial grid
+- Merge them together
+- From the Argonautica data selected, extract the daily bounding boxes that encompass the turtles movements, with a certain margin
+- Add to the data set the geometry of the cell that the weather record represent

 This subset is stored in `weather_data.csv`.
 It contains around __57 199__ processed weather records described with the following columns:

 - date; latitude; longitude: temporal and geospatial coordinates of the record
-- SLA: Sea Level Anomaly, or the difference in height between the avergae global sea height and the measured one (m)
+- SLA: Sea Level Anomaly, or the difference in height between the avergae global sea height and the measured one ($m$)
-- SST: Sea Surface Temperature (°C)
+- SST: Sea Surface Temperature ($°C$)
-- chl: the quantity of chlorophyll measured
+- chl: the quantity of chlorophyll measured ($mg/m^3$)
-- current_angle: the angle of the average surface currents (°)
+- current_angle: the angle of the average surface currents ($°$)
-- current_speed: the speed of the average surface currents (m/s)
+- current_speed: the speed of the average surface currents ($m/s$)
 - timestamp: the UNIX timestamp of the measure.
 It is used to indicate the temporality of the measure to ARLAS as seen in the `weather_collection.json`
 - unique_id: the unique ID of this record
 - dayOfYear; weekOfYear; month_name; year: helpers for the representation of periodic temporal data